Turnover support for trading partnerships

 - the loss of turnover was caused by the pandemic

 - the trading partnership did what could reasonably be expected to exhaust the possibilities of obtaining insurance compensation, damages and similar compensation for the lost turnover used to calculate the support.

-In order for the support to be awarded, the net turnover for July to September 2021 must have been less than 70 percent of the net turnover for the 2019 reference period.
+In order for the support to be awarded, the net turnover for

 How much will I receive in support?

-Any additions to an e-application must be sent by ordinary post to:
+An application using a paper form and any additions to an e-application must be sent by ordinary post to:

 581 86 Linköping